 - Place a ⅓ of the dressing into a bowl for guests who may like more sauce, leaving the remaining ⅔ for the prosperity toss.
 Just as you're about to do the toss, pour the dressing all over the salad.

 - This recipe makes 16 serves.
 If you would like to prepare this yee sang for less than 16 people, then not only can you proportion the ingredients accordingly, but there are some elements that you could leave out.
 For example, the cucumber and the purple sweet potato.

 - If you would like to transport this dish, pack the fried wonton skin wrappers, fried sweet potato, peanuts, sesame seeds, and salmon separately.
 Add these ingredients to platter just prior to consumption, then pour over dressing.

-- You can make a vegetarian version by replacing the salmon with soy fish.
+- You can make a vegetarian version by replacing the salmon with soy fish and omit the jellyfish.

 - Add more lemon to the dressing if you like it more tangy.

 - Replace coriander (cilantro) with spring onions if you prefer.
 You could also add it as an additional ingredient for additional flavour!